Inconsistencies Emerge in Sean Parnell's Ex's Allegations Against Trump-Backed Senate Candidate

 Snell replied that security cameras previously installed by Parnell made it semi-public.

-Snell also testified she had went on vacation with the children and Parnell soon after one incident of alleged abuse.
+Snell also testified she had went on vacation with the children and Parnell soon after the first incident of alleged abuse.

 A custody battle between Parnell and Snell is ongoing, and Parnell has not yet testified in the current hearings.

-During cross-examination, as well, Snell admitted too that she and their kids went on vacation with Parnell almost immediately after the alleged incident.

-Establishment media outlets and Parnell’s political opponents have seized on the messy divorce proceedings and concurrent custody battle to try to tarnish the candidate former President Donald Trump endorsed in the upcoming 2022 U.S. Senate race in Pennsylvania.
-But the narrative began collapsing in court this week, with even the Philadelphia Inquirer–one outlet that originally pushed the story–highlighting problematic inconsistencies in Snell’s testimony in a follow-up story.
+Establishment media outlets and Parnell’s political opponents have seized on the messy divorce proceedings and concurrent custody battle to try to tarnish the candidate former President Donald Trump endorsed in the upcoming 2022 Pennsylvania Senate race.
+But the narrative began collapsing in court this week, with even the Philadelphia Inquirer — one outlet that originally pushed the story — highlighting problematic inconsistencies in Snell’s testimony in a follow-up story.

 In the original story that the Inquirer published a week ago, Parnell issued a statement denying any wrongdoing and accusing Snell of a “number of false allegations” on the witness stand, including “complete fabrications; not distortions or misrepresentations — just flat-out lies.”

-While he did not at the time specify them, Parnell seems to be vindicated upon cross examination in court on Monday.
+While he did not at the time specify them, Parnell seems to be vindicated upon cross-examination in court on Monday.
 “Let me emphatically state: I have never raised a hand in anger towards my wife or any of our three children,” Parnell said in his statement last week.
 “What happened today in court was not justice, nor did it have any basis in fact or truth.”

 “The truth is I love my family and I love my children more than anything,” Parnell added in his statement last week.

 The establishment wing of the Republican Party has seized on the testimony of Parnell’s ex-wife to tank the Trump-backed candidate’s Senate campaign.
-David McCormick, the husband of Dina Powell–a Goldman Sachs banker who briefly worked in the Trump White House–is reportedly considering a bid of his own for Senate in Pennsylvania.
+David McCormick, the husband of Dina Powell — a Goldman Sachs banker who briefly worked in the Trump White House — is reportedly considering a bid of his own for Senate in Pennsylvania.

 Despite some in the establishment trying to push McCormick into the race and stop Parnell’s Senate bid, if this story continues playing out the way it is this week it is hard to see Parnell’s candidacy not survive this latest hurdle, depending on an eventual ruling from the judge in the custody battle.